 Angel Craft

-In this post I’ll be sharing how to make this sweet paint splat angel craft as well as giving some ideas on how to change it depending on your kids abilities.
+In this post I’ll be sharing how to make this sweet paint splat angel craft as well as giving some ideas on how to adapt it depending on your kids age and abilities.

 You’ll also find printable instructions at the end of the post for those of you who want or need to step away from technology when you’re crafting (I hear you, apart from wanting screen free time my phone and camera are covered in paint) and some of our favourite Christmas crafts for kids that you might enjoy too.